rubencodes/UnusedCodeTool/README.md

 For example, the above file would ignore the `MyWidget_WidgetBundle` declaration defined at the path `./MyWidget/MyWidget_WidgetBundle.swift`, and also all declarations in `Localization.swift` starting with `ThirdPartyString`.

 **Note**: Regex is only supported for the declaration name.

+## CI/CD

+To assist with codebase upkeep, you can integrate this script as part of your CI/CD.
+See the [push](https://github.com/rubencodes/UnusedCodeTool/blob/main/.github/workflows/push.yml) workflow in this repository for an example.

 ## Building & Running